The World is Mobile – And so is Bingo

 Am I Safe Playing Bingo on My Mobile

 There have been some security concerns surrounding some sites that have HTML5 mobile friendly sites.
 Some sites (quite a few Cozy Games and some Virtue Fusion networks) have secure browsing the whole time you are logged in.
 Excellent, you are protected.
 However some sites have an auto-switch to secure browsing when you want to deposit funds (Dragonfish).
 Your money is safe but the problems can start if you are using an unprotected Wi-Fi like in a coffee shop.
 Your login details are not safe.
-All the reputable sites have strict verification procedures when it comes to getting money out, so your funds should be safe, and not be able to be withdrawn.
+All the reputable sites like Wink Bingo and bet365 have strict verification procedures when it comes to getting money out, so your funds should be safe, and not be able to be withdrawn.
 But your balance can be wasted by someone who has your login details.
 And if you use the same password for other things online, big trouble awaits you!
 Playing from an app has no such issues as you will log in via the app.
 The way to be safe is check with the site, and if they use unsecure browsing, then the safest way is to use your devices connection as opposed to public Wi-Fi.